 Organizing the Collection

 Occasionally, when our kids or Lea were looking for a specific LP, they were typically asking “where is XYZ in your collection?
 I can’t find anything here!”.
 Typically I would respond “well, the sorting is all logical: at the top left there’s the medieval music, and in the bottom right there’s the music of the 20th century!”.
 In fact, from the very beginning I was sorting my LPs chronologically (i.e., by the composer’s birth date) rather than alphabetically.
 I now do the same with my CDs: the chronological order just makes much more sense to me.
 See also my next blog entry.

 Very early in my collecting activities I started keeping detailed records about my LPs.
 This was before private individuals (let alone poor students like myself!) got access or could afford computers.
 So, I purchased a used, old, but robust typewriter (Remington Noiseless Model 10) and meticulously started logging my collection, one work per ISO A5-size card (with exceptions, e.g., a single card covered a collection of all Beethoven symphonies with a given conductor).

 Each LP had a number, and in a separate card set I kept a record of all LPs by number (one LP per line, 10 LPs per card).

 Later, I added a third set of (ISO A6-size) cards, one card per artist, listing all numbers of the LPs on which that artist is performing.
-Of course I knew my collection inside out, so rarely would really need to look up things in the database — and soon after I had perfected that registry system, LP purchases came to a grinding halt (see above), and the LP collection became static!
-On the bright side, I now do have some limited use for the card registry, in connection with my CD collection — I’ll return to that topic later!
+Of course I knew my collection inside out, so rarely would really need to look up things in the database.
+However, soon after I had perfected that registry system, LP purchases came to a grinding halt (see above), and the LP collection became static!
+On the bright side, I now do have some limited use for the card registry, in connection with my CD collection.
+I’ll return to that topic later!